 When choosing a Shopify theme, decide how many resources you can invest into your store image design.
 If you don’t have design experience or are on a tight budget, look for Shopify themes with no or very few banners.

 Most people end up picking a Shopify theme that looks great with sample banners, but after inserting their own designs, they realize their designs makes their store unattractive.

 You’ll find that the best Shopify themes for your ecommerce store don’t take up too many of your vital resources.
-If you’re on a tight budget, don’t underestimate the effectiveness of free Shopify themes.
+If you’re on a tight budget, don’t underestimate the effectiveness of free Shopify themes or other free ecommerce themes.
 Shopify templates, even the free ones, are designed to convert even if they’re simple in design.
+Not just this but Shopify’s free ecommerce themes are supported directly by Shopify through the Theme Support team.
 While it may not be your first choice, it will get the job done as you bring in your first few sales.
 As your business’ profits grow, you can re-invest money in some of the best Shopify themes to give your store a more attractive layout.

 When you’re browsing a Shopify theme you can view what your products will look like on many Shopify templates.

 Shopify theme designers generally insert premium product images into their themes, which will suit the style of the theme perfectly.
 You can try to replicate this by using images of your own products, but unless you’re familiar with design then it may not look the same when you install the Shopify theme into your own store.